 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your OCD related problems prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your OCD prior to commencing any treatment plans.

 Initial consultations are also available as part of our online therapy service.

 At Tranceform Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss any therapy treatments BEFORE proceeding.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.